How to Win a Criminal Appeal

 • Request a Rehearing

-If the appellate court does not decide in your favor, we will request a rehearing from that court after the decision.
+If the appellate court does not decide in your favor, it may be possible to request a rehearing from that court after the decision.
 This is necessary if we believe the court’s decision was based on an issue not presented in our briefs, or the court’s opinion leaves out a material fact or issue.

 • Request a Review

-We will file a Petition for Review if your case presents a novel issue in the law, or there is a constitutional violation or error.
+A Petition for Review may be an option if your case presents a novel issue in the law, or if there is a constitutional violation or error.
 This is an important step if we wish to take your case to the Supreme Court or file a Petition for a Writ of Habeas Corpus.

-You should not attempt to take on a criminal appeal on your own behalf.
-If you had a public defender for your trial, they are likely very busy and may not have provided you with effective assistance of counsel.
-When you hire Spolin Law P.C., we will make sure you understand the appeals process and work hard to achieve success in your case.
+If you choose to hire Spolin Law P.C., we will make sure you understand the appeals process and work hard to achieve success in your case.
 Call us today at (866) 716-2805 to get started.

 2. State and Federal Appeal Deadlines